Gerald J. Wasserburg: Organizational affiliations and legacy

 He was a member of the U.S. National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, and the Norwegian Academy of Science and Letters.
 He won the Arthur L. Day Medal in 1970, the NASA Distinguished Public Service Medal in 1972 and 1978, the Wollaston Medal in 1985, the Gold Medal of the Royal Astronomical Society in 1991 and the Bowie Medal in 2008.
 He was co-winner, with Claude Allègre, of the Crafoord Prize in Geosciences in 1986.
+The Crafoord Prize, awarded by the Royal Swedish Academy of Sciences, is often described as a Nobel-equivalent award for disciplines not recognized by the Nobel Prizes.
 He was the recipient of several honorary degrees.
-He was recipient of the J.F.Kemp Medal with Paul W. Gast Columbia Univ 1973,the H. Hess Medal of the American Geophysical Union in 1985,the Leonard Medal of the Meteoritical Soc.
-1975,the J.Lawrence Smith Medal of the National Academy of Science 1985, the Arthur L. Day Prize & Lectureship of the National Academy of Science 1981, the Holmes Medal of the European Union of Geosciences in 1986 and the V. M. Goldschmidt medal of the Geochemical society in 1978.
+He was recipient of the J.F.Kemp Medal with Paul W. Gast Columbia Univ 1973, the H. Hess Medal of the American Geophysical Union in 1985, the Leonard Medal of the Meteoritical Soc.
+1975, the J.Lawrence Smith Medal of the National Academy of Science 1985, the Arthur L. Day Prize & Lectureship of the National Academy of Science 1981, the Holmes Medal of the European Union of Geosciences in 1986 and the V. M. Goldschmidt medal of the Geochemical society in 1978.

 Minor planet 4765 Wasserburg is named in his honor.

 Family

-He is survived by his sons Charles and Daniel Wasserburg, as well his grandchildren Ori, Philip, Roscoe and Benjamin Wasserburg.
+He is survived by his sons Charles and Daniel Wasserburg, as well his grandchildren Ori, Philip, Roscoe and Ben Wasserburg.